CityOfBoston/cob_analytics_dbt_skeleton_project/analytics/models/overview.md

 ## Questions?
 Contact us!

-If you have any questions about this documentation site or the data warehouse, please email the Analytics Team Engineering Team at [etldevelopers@cityofboston.gov](mailto:etldevelopers@cityofboston.gov).
+If you have any questions about this documentation site or the data warehouse, please email the Analytics Team Engineering Team at [team_email_here@cityofboston.gov]().

-If you would like to request access to the database or a specific table, please email the Analytics team at [analyticsteam@boston.gov](mailto:analyticsteam@boston.gov).
+If you would like to request access to the database or a specific table, please email the Analytics team at [team_email_here@boston.gov]().

-If you have a project request for the Analytics team, including requests to add datasets to the data warehouse, please fill out the [project request form](https://app.smartsheet.com/b/form/be7fafeb89f0483e99f9f25ce9f1e661).
+If you have a project request for the Analytics team, including requests to add datasets to the data warehouse, please fill out the [project request form]().

 Curious about the [Analytics Team](https://www.boston.gov/departments/analytics-team) and what we do?
 Check out [Our 2020 Vision](https://www.boston.gov/sites/default/files/file/2020/02/5%20Years%20Analytics.pdf).